 Getting to Loch Lomond?

 Loch Lomond makes an easy day trip or weekend trip from Glasgow (25 miles) or Edinburgh (78 miles).
 If you are flying into Scotland, Glasgow Airport is the nearest airport with the best connections to Loch Lomond.
 Rental cars are easy to hire at the airports of Glasgow, Edinburgh, or Inverness.
-The area can be reached by car, train (check ScotRail for service), bus (check National Express for service), or seaplane (check Loch Lomond Seaplanes for service).

 Getting around Loch Lomond?